bertbuchholz/ccunits/README.md

 ### Relations

-// TODO: Show the creation of the relation between length, time and speed

 Quantities are related via mathematical operations, for example, length is related to speed and duration as `length = speed * duration` and `speed = length / duration`.
 These relations between quantities must be explicitely defined.

 Defining the relation of  length, speed and duration: